 Chiral Molecules and Polymers:

 Students in our group can expect to receive training in multi-step organic synthesis and physical measurements of organic materials and biomaterials, including significant exposure to one or more of the following specialties: polymer and macromolecule synthesis with light scattering characterization, asymmetric synthesis with chirooptical characterization, synthesis of magnetic materials and biomaterials with magnetic and electron paramagnetic resonance characterization.
+Our laboratory is well equipped with excellent Research Facilities.

 Graduate students: Prospective graduate students are welcome to e-mail Prof. Rajca for more information about ongoing research projects or apply to the Chemistry Graduate Program.